 I was drawn to the museum because of its location, but I keep going back because it's a perfect day trip for my family.
 The museum itself is small, making it ideal for the littlest paleontologists, yet packed with one-of-a-kind finds.
 Our favorite time to go is Saturday morning, when they clean the animals' cages and feed them for the week.
 If you're lucky, you'll get to see Herkimer, a Dumeril's monitor lizard, hunt for shrimp.

 Want to take a trip?
 Check our Exploration Pass availability, first, and get four free tickets to the museum.
-Once you're in Morrison, you'll be close to Dinosaur Ridge (Exploration Pass also available) and Red Rocks Park.
+Once you're in Morrison, you'll be close to Dinosaur Ridgeopens a new window (Exploration Pass also available) and Red Rocks Parkopens a new window.